laurani02/bayesian-project/report.md

 |MSE (σ² = 0.2, α = 1.5) = 0.22452106396164226 |MSE (σ² = 0.4, α = 1.5) = 0.400761638968057  |MSE (σ² = 0.6, α = 1.5) = 0.6000864367300098
 |MSE (σ² = 0.2, α = 3.0) = 0.18572319863608935 |MSE (σ² = 0.4, α = 3.0) = 0.4069250692467875 |MSE (σ² = 0.6, α = 3.0) = 0.6091084391212728

-Ngt i diskussionen ksk i stil med: For σ² = 0.2, the model performs best when α = 3.0, with an MSE of ~0.1857.
-This indicates that a higher uncertainty parameter combined with a lower noise variance leads to better predictions.

 </br>

 **2.5 A comparsion between the frequentist approach MLE and the Bayesian can be made by comparing the MSE.**